OriginTrail/OT-RFC-repository/RFCs/OT-RFC-23-Trustless_Neuroweb_-_Ethereum_TRAC_bridge/README.md

 The key components of the system are Snowbridge, the Polkadot Asset Hub (PAH) and Neuroweb TRAC wrapper pallet.

-**In case of Scenario 1**, the approach will entail a path through Snowbridge and Polkadot Asset Hub (PAH), finally using the Neuroweb TRAC wrapper pallet to reconcile the existing XC20 TRAC used for utility and the cannonical PAH TRAC at 1 to 1 parity.
+**For use case 1**, the approach will entail a path through Snowbridge and Polkadot Asset Hub (PAH), finally using the Neuroweb TRAC wrapper pallet to reconcile the existing XC20 TRAC used for utility and the cannonical PAH TRAC at 1 to 1 parity.
 The wrapper pallet will effectively lock/unlock PAH TRAC on one side and mint/burn XC20 TRAC on the Neuroweb side, to be used for DKG utility (it just transforms the Snowbridge output token into an equal number of TRAC on NeuroWeb and vice versa).
 Introducing the TRAC wrapper pallet will further enhance the security of the entire system as the TRAC wrapper pallet, which is governed by the robust NeuroWeb Governance and secured by Polkadot, willhave minting and burning privileges over the XC20 TRAC asset (currently in control by OriginTrail Core Developers for Teleport purposes).

-**For Scenario 2**, the approach only involves Snowbridge and Polkadot Asset Hub, removing any dependency on Neuroweb and the TRAC wrapper pallet.
+**For use case 2**, the approach only involves Snowbridge and Polkadot Asset Hub, removing any dependency on Neuroweb and the TRAC wrapper pallet.
 This will allow for the use of TRAC on other Polkadot parachains, such as Hydration, without the need to bridge TRAC to Neuroweb and without adding any additional technical complexity introduced by the TRAC wrapper pallet.
 This means that the **TRAC token on Polkadot Asset Hub will become the cannonical TRAC token for the Polkadot ecosystem**, making integration wtih any other Polkadot parachain "standardized", without any customizations required and dependency on Neuroweb.